 An employee’s disability is often triggered or reoccurs due to either (i) harassment at work, or (ii) work-related stress.

-In our own employment tribunal case, we established that it was the "accumulative effects" of [both] <being a combination of > [work-related stress] and [harassment] which was the "causation" for my wife's 'panic attacks' and 'depression' and the raison d'etre for my having more frequent 'asthma' attacks.
-Our consultations with our own doctor provided [medical evidence] which established and supported our employment tribunal claim that the "unwanted conduct" had been "prejudicial" to our occupational health.
-Therefore, the employer was under a "statutory duty" to make "reasonable adjustments", which it had all times omitted to do.
+In our own employment tribunal claims, we established that it was the ‘cumulative effects’ of work-related stress and harassment, which was the causation for my wife’s ‘panic attacks’ and ‘depression’ and the raison d’etre for my having more frequent ‘asthma’ attacks.
+Our consultations with our own doctor provided medical evidence, which established and supported our employment tribunal claim, viz: that the ‘unwanted conduct’ had been prejudicial to our health and well-being.
+Put short, a causative link existed between the harassment and the decline in our physical and psychological health.
+Therefore, the employer was under a ‘statutory duty’ to make reasonable adjustments, which it had all times omitted to do.

 Prior to reading this segment, I want you take the time to read the through the segment on work-related stress.
 This segment outlines the steps your employer ought to take to both prevent and combat workplace discrimination, workplace stress and workplace harassment.
 It outlines your employment rights, and rights as an employee..